ynshung/better-yt-shorts/README.md

 7. Toggle `Developer Mode` with the switch at the top-right of that page
 8. Drag and drop the `dist` directory into that page to load the unpacked extension

-**Note that the content script will only work on the shorts page of youtube, though the popup should work anywhere**
+Note that the content script will only work on the shorts page of youtube, though the popup should work anywhere.

-**Also note that, so long as the `npm run dev` is active, the extension will automatically update and refresh**
+Also note that, so long as the `npm run dev` is active, the extension will automatically update and refresh.

 ## Installation